-Lois P. Jones won the 2023 Alpine Fellowship which this year takes place in Fjällnäs, Sweden.
-Some awards include the Bristol Poetry Prize, the Lascaux Poetry Prize for a single poem, the Tiferet Poetry Prize and winning finalist for the Terrain Poetry contest judged by Jane Hirshfield.
+Lois P. Jones won the 2023 Alpine Fellowship which took place in Fjällnäs, Sweden.
+Some awards include the Bristol Poetry Prize, judged by Liz Berry, the Lascaux Poetry Prize for a single poem, the Tiferet Poetry Prize and winning finalist for the Terrain Poetry contest judged by Jane Hirshfield.
 She was a finalist in 2023 for the annual Mslexia Poetry Competition judged by Helen Mort and in 2022 for both the Best Spiritual Literature Award in Poetry from Orison Books and the Tom Howard/Margaret Reid Poetry Contest.
-Other honors include a Highly Commended and publication in the 2021 Bridport Poetry Prize Anthology In collaboration with filmmaker Jutta Pryor and sound designer Peter Verwimp, her poem La Scapigliata won the 2022 Lyra Bristol Poetry Film Competition.
+Other honors include a Highly Commended and publication in the 2021 Bridport Poetry Prize Anthology In collaboration with filmmaker Jutta Pryor and sound designer Peter Verwimp, her poem La Scapigliata won the 2022 Lyra Bristol Poetry Film Competition and was a 2023 finalist in the same competition for a collaborative poem written by Elena Karina Byrne and Lois, inspired by the painting Huapango Torero by artist Ana Segovia which was directed and edited by filmmaker Janet Lees.

 Her literary works have been translated to Korean for Miju Poetry and Poetics by the Korean Poets Society of America (2019) as well as Chinese for Mirrors and Windows published by Guernica Editions.
 Other work has been included in Arabic for the Publisher Weekly, Arabic Edition “Al-Nasher Al-Usboei” magazine in 2015.